Enagi Nataraj

-Enagi Nataraj was a theatre actor who was a son of actor Enagi Balappa.
+Enagi Nataraj was an Indian actor of film, television and stage.
+He was a son of actor Enagi Balappa.

 Early life

 He was born to the couple Enagi Balappa and Laxmidevi.
 Enagi Nataraj made his first appearance as a child in the play Basaveshwara Mahatme.
 He was a student of the Rudrakshi Math's hostel in Belagavi.
 Nataraj worked in business for a small period of time before resuming his entertainment career.
-For more than a decade, he worked for director Nagabharana.
+For more than a decade, he worked for film director T. S. Nagabharana.